RogerChan0307/rubik-s-cube-solving/README.md

 ## Introduction
 - In this project, I will create an interactive virtual 2x2 cube using Javascript and the HTML canvas element.
 The goals are to render a graphical cube interface, enabling rotating the faces by clicking, dragging, and 90 degree turns to randomly scramble then solve the cube.

-## Future work and emprovement
+## Future works and improvements
-- 1. Expand to larger cube sizes:
+1. Expand to larger cube sizes:
 Support 3x3, 4x4 or higher order Rubik's cubes.
 This would require modeling more complex cubie mechanics.
 A generalized class could be created to work for Rubik's cubes of any size.
 2. Mobile/touch support:
 Make the simulator responsive for mobile devices and add touch/swipe functionality instead of click/drag for rotations.